commafakir/camp-vim/02-yanking-and-buffers-101.md

 ** Registers **
 ***************

 VIM does not have clipboard, VIM has registers.
+Registers is a clipboard on steroids.

 To yank something in different register start command with `"<char>` with char being the register name.

 Then use `"<char>p` to paste that register out.

+- default register is `"`, so `""` is kinda explicit
-- List registers with just `"`
+- List registers with just `"` (nvchad has a plugin for this), `:req <char>` shows you the contents in not nvchad config.
 - `"_` is a black hole register
 - learn how to use one additional register, the default and your favourite key, this way you can easily copy-paste on steroids
 - number registers contains history